 Faxes.
 The following procedures must be followed when faxing PHI:

+Each Health Care Component must provide training on this section to Workforce Members who will fax, or approve the faxing of, PHI

 Only the PHI necessary to meet the authorized requester’s needs may be faxed.

-Each Health Care Component must provide training on this section to Workforce Members who will fax, or approve the faxing of, PHI.

 Unless otherwise permitted or Required by Law, a properly completed and signed Authorization must be obtained before faxing PHI to third parties (including faxes to University departments that are not designated Health Care Components) for purposes other than Treatment, Payment, or Health Care Operations.
 (See Privacy-23, Authorization.)